161 Maiden Lane: Site acquisition

 As early as 2007, Bluerock Properties had proposed a 52-story building at 161 Maiden Lane, near the shore of the East River, in the Financial District of Lower Manhattan in New York City.
-The tower would have been designed by Rogers Marvel Architects.
+Bluerock planned to have the tower designed by Rogers Marvel Architects.
 New York City's zoning regulations allowed a building of up to 249,242 ft2 on the site, of which up to 138,468 ft2 could be used as apartments.